1henrypage/Quizzzz/README.md

 #### Downloading the Activities
 The compressed activity archive can be downloaded from  [here](https://gitlab.ewi.tudelft.nl/cse1105/2021-2022/activity-bank/-/jobs/2444739/artifacts/raw/20220311-oopp-activity-bank.zip)

-Unzip the archive, rename the directory as `activitybank` and put it in the root directory of the project.
+Unzip the archive, rename the directory as "activitybank" and put it in the root directory of the project.
-If there is already a directory called `activitybank`, replace the directory with the new one.

 #### Loading the Activities from the JSON file